larahronn/atus_clustering/lara_cap/README.md

 ## Project: Clusters by use of time

+ With Machine Learning we have the possibilities to include more information about people that might result in us discovering hidden patterns we weren't able to see before.
+We could perhaps add more meaningful information to simple demographics.
+In this project I wanted to see if I could create simplified labels used in research to give a better understanding about the participants based on how they spend the 1,440 minutes that are in the day.
+I used the American Time Use Survey (ATUS) that measures how people divide their time among life’s activities.
+This survey includes more than just information about time use, where questionnaires have been added (Eating & Health Module, Well-Being Module, Eldercare Module) and participants have already participated in the Current Population Survey (CPS).
+For further information you can download the Project report [here](https://www.dropbox.com/s/s9jvtr5zs2wk9d8/Project%20report.pdf?dl=0 "Dropbox link to Project report")

 ### Install
 This project requiers**Python 2.7** and the following Python libraries installed:
 * Numpy